Coin Toss

 80% of users felt overwhelmed planning trips

 Before diving into design, we wanted to ensure this was a real, shared pain point.
-So, we conducted in-depth interviews with 9 individuals—from solo travelers to group trip planners.
-I explored their travel habits, frustrations, and aspirations.
+So, we conducted in-depth interviews with 9 individuals.
+From solo travelers to group trip planners, we explored their travel habits, frustrations, and aspirations.
+We also wanted to understand, why the existing tools were failing, and what would make AI actually useful for travel planning?"

 Safety and Cultural Awareness Concerns

-A major concern raised by participants was around safety and lack of knowledge about social and cultural norms in unfamiliar destinations.
+Six interviewees raised a major concern around safety and lack of knowledge about social and cultural norms in unfamiliar destinations.

 USER FLOW